Adam Ashe: Coaching career

 He was a defence coach with the UCLA Bruins rugby union side in his time in Los Angeles.

 Just three days after Ashe announced his playing career ended, he was announced as the Super 6 side Stirling Wolves assistant coach.

+He moved to be the Forwards Coach of Glasgow Hawks in 2025.

 Business career

 He is now the Business Club Manager at Glasgow Warriors, taking over from Jim Taylor MBE.